StanAngeloff/blog.angeloff.name/_posts/2010-08-16-cygwin-coffeescript-growl-for-windows-integration.md

 ---
 title:  Cygwin, CoffeeScript & Growl for Windows integration
 date:   2010-08-16 17:24:00
 layout: default
-permalink: /post/962830463/cygwin-coffeescript-growl-for-windows-integration/index.html
 ---

 Let's start by adjusting where [node.js](http://nodejs.org/) looks for libraries.
 We will need this later on when we use the newly implemented [`-r`](http://github.com/jashkenas/coffee-script/commit/b1b78dca47c83986c9654ec51fd9993f90a795e5) command-line switch in CoffeeScript.
 Open up your shell init file, in my instance `~/.zshrc`: